This Millennial Train Ride Through Europe Should Be On Your 20s Bucket List

 Are the Austrian hills really alive with the sound of music if you can’t see them below the clouds?
 The trains (and train stations) vary by country, but each one allows you to watch the land unfold around you as you travel across the continent.
 You really experience where you are, versus jetting from place to place.

 Lean back while you look out the window.
-The Eurail allows for the seemingly impossible travel command: Get comfortable.
+Train travel allows for the seemingly impossible travel command: Get comfortable.
 The leg room afforded by train travel is incredible.
-Unlike economy flights, where you’re stressed out over the tray table and your neighbor’s selfish usage of the armrest, the Eurail allows you to luxuriate in relative seclusion.
+Unlike economy flights, where you’re stressed out over the tray table and your neighbor’s selfish usage of the armrest, train travel with Eurail allows you to luxuriate in relative seclusion.

 Word to the wise: Upgrade to first class.
 The price increase is negligible, and it’s so worth it.
 In other words, #TreatYoSelf.
 To paraphrase Fergie, we may not be flying first class up in the sky, but we’re riding it in style down on Earth.
 Sometimes, the best part of the destination is the journey getting there.